Vyral/base-template/_posts/2018-10-04-help-us-help-our-community.md

 {% include pullquote.html %}

-We are Selling properties in days and sometimes hours.
+We are selling properties in days and sometimes hours.
 It's like going to the grocery store and finding empty shelves; there simply are not enough homes on the market for our buyers.

 We have buyers looking in every price range from $100,000 to $700,000 who cannot find a home.